sasquatch678/A-Painted-World---Remastered/Gameplay/Miscellaneous.md

 ### HIGH STAKES
 Any NPC with a luck higher than 60 will give the option to play games at higher stakes.
 The options are 2x, 3x, and 4x.
 These option only show up if both parties can afford the larger transactions.
 >[!TIP]
 > You could craft a custom spell to Fortify Luck on touch/target in order to always play at High Stakes.
+You could also Fortify your own Luck to increase your own chances of winning.
 ## <p align="center"> SURVIVAL (OPTIONAL)

 Most features of the survival system can be configured using Core Survival spell and navigating the menu that appears when you use it.
 You can completely disable the mod through this menu if you don't want to deal with it at all.
 You can also choose to enable a Digestion, Hygeine, and Hypothermia system.